 Students were able to enjoy their meal inside the atrium or take their plates outside of it, which added to the laid-back, social vibe of the night.
 With only 150 seats available, the event was an exclusive one, yet the warmth of the gathering created a sense of togetherness, drawing students from all backgrounds to connect over shared cultural experiences.

-“The idea behind Soul to Seoul was to highlight how food serves as a bridge between cultures,” said Destany Best `25, a member of the BSU.
+“The idea behind Soul to Seoul was to highlight how food serves as a bridge between cultures,” Smith said.
 “Both [are] deeply rooted in community and history, and we’re bringing those two rich culinary traditions together to celebrate diversity and unity.”

 As the night went on, students enjoyed their plates piled with food, discussing their favorite dishes, comparing the flavors of the fried chicken and bonding over shared culture.
 It was clear that the event not only satisfied appetites but also fostered a sense of belonging, allowing students to experience the richness of Black and Asian cultures in a new and exciting way.